CoreStory

 Methodology

-To handle the volume efficiently, I used AI to transcribe and synthesize findings in real-time.
-Spending just 10 minutes per call to extract structured insights while maintaining accuracy and depth.
+At the start of this project I became the sole designer at the company.
+Other teams were waiting on designs and direction, so I had to find ways to move through the research and discovery phase fast without cutting corners.
+I used AI to transcribe and synthesize interview findings in real-time, spending just 10 minutes per call to extract structured insights while maintaining accuracy and depth.

 Companies were paying €50–80K to rehire retired developers just to interpret their own legacy code.
 This pain point shaped the product's primary goal.